univ-ai/welcomenew/_catalog/cohort3/pyds.md

 ### Sample Class

-We believes in the idea of active learning and our course is designed with the expectation of active participation from the students.
+We believe in the idea of active learning and our course is designed with the expectation of active participation from the students.

 Please find a demo of our course style and pedagogy.